Start page

 At left: Ancestral homes of Germanic peoples

-In these the Ethno-producing areas, primary dialects began to form, from which the ancient English, German, Gothic, Frankish, Frisian, and North Germanic languages.
+In these the Ethno-producing areas, primary dialects began to form, from which the ancient English, German, Gothic, Dutch, Frisian, and North Germanic languages.
 The authenticity of the areas is confirmed by the place names left by the speakers of these languages.
 In each of the areas, there are enough toponyms that are deciphered by means of one of the Germanic languages, which manifests itself quite clearly despite their similarities.

 The evidence of place-names can be quite plausible in those cases when they are composed of semantically related parts with good phonetic correspondence to Old English words.
 For example, in Russia, there are seven settlements having the name Bibirevo, which has no convincing decoding in either Slavic, Finno-Ugric, or Turkic languages.
 In Old English, you can find two words that are close in meaning, the addition of which is well suited for toponymy – OE. by: "group of houses" in names of settlements (HOLTHAUSEN F. 1974: 39) and by:re "barn", "hut", "cabin" (ibid: 40).
 In other cases, the decoding of play names can well correspond to natural conditions and/or historical information.
 Both are well answered by decoding the name of the village Dydyldino, as part of the urban settlement Vidnoye in the Leninsky district of the Moscow Region using OE dead "dead", ielde "people".
 The meaning of the name "dead people" is in good agreement with the existence there of a place of burial of people from ancient times.
 Near the village, there are burial mounds of presumably Old Russian time.
 In the scribe books from 1627 in the village, there was a church in the name of Elijah the Prophet which decay was noted already at that time.
 According to legend, at the beginning of the XV century, a female monastery was founded here by the wife of Prince Dmitry Donskoy.
 At the church there is the Dydyldin cemetery currently known in Moscow, about which the following information was found: